-We recognise that it is important for parents/carers to know how well their sons and daughters are doing at school.
+We recognise that it is important for parents/carers to know how well their child(ren) is/ are doing at school.
 We have established the following procedures in order to relay such information:

-- · Letters of commendation from teachers, Heads of Year and Governors - Parents/Carer's Evening Each year group has a Parents/Carers' Evening during the year when parents/carers may book formal interviews with subject staff to discuss their son's/daughter's progress - Reports We produce two types of reports to keep parents/carers informed of how well their son/daughter is doing.
+- Letters of commendation from teachers, Heads of Year and Governors - Parents/Carers' Evening Each year group has a Parents/Carers' Evening during the year when parents/carers may book formal interviews with subject staff to discuss their child(ren)'s progress - Reports We produce two types of reports to keep parents/carers informed of how well their son/daughter is doing.
 Short progress checks provide a snapshot of attitude and behaviour.
 Longer reports are written once a year on every student.
-Students from Years 7-13 will receive one progress check, one report and one parents' evening per year according to the Reporting Calendar. - Information Evenings for Year 7, 8, 9, 10, 11 and 12/13 parents/carers.
+Students from Years 7-13 will receive one progress check, one report and one parent/carers' evening per year according to the Reporting Calendar. - Information Evenings for Year 7 (Meet the Tutor), Years 10, 11 and 12/13 parents/carers.
 These will be held in the first half of the autumn term, providing parents/carers with the opportunity to raise any early concerns with the Senior Leadership Team, Heads of Year and the tutor teams.